memgraph/docs/mage/query-modules/cpp/betweenness_centrality_online.md

 [iCentral](https://repository.kaust.edu.sa/bitstream/handle/10754/625935/08070346.pdf) [^1]
-algorithm. iCentral saves up on computation in two ways: it singles out the nodes whose centrality scores could have changed and then incrementally updates the scores making use of previously calculated data structures where applicable.
+algorithm. iCentral saves up on computation in two ways: it singles out the nodes whose centrality scores could have changed and then incrementally updates the scores, making use of previously calculated data structures where applicable.

 This drives down the algorithm’s time complexity to *O*(*m′n′*) and space complexity to *O*(*m* + *n*), where *m* and *n* are the counts of edges and vertices in the graph, *m′* is the number of edges in the biconnected